Chapter Five: Special Issues for Merchants

 Accountants must always be cognizant of the capacity of financial statement users to review and absorb reports.
 Sometimes, the accountant may decide that a simplified presentation is sufficient.
 In those cases, the income statement may be presented in a "single-step" format.

 This very simple approach reports all revenues (and gains) together, and the aggregated expenses (and losses) are tallied and subtracted to arrive at income.
 A single-step income statement is shown below:

 Caution should be used when examining a single-step presentation.
 One should look at more than the bottom-line net income, and be certain to discern the components that make up income.
 For example, a company's core operations could be very weak, but the income could be good because of a non-recurring gain from the sale of assets.
 Tearing away such "masking" effects are a strong argument in favor of a more complex multiple-step approach.

 A multiple-step income statement divides business operating results into separate categories or steps, and enhances the financial statement user's ability to understand the intricacy of an entity's operations.
-Often, companies will wish to further divide the expense items according to their nature: selling expenses (those associated with the sale of merchandise) or general and administrative (costs incurred in the management of the business).
+Often, companies will wish to further divide the expense items according to their nature: selling expenses (costs associated with the sale of merchandise) or general and administrative (costs incurred in the management of the business).
 Some costs must be allocated between the two categories; like depreciation of the corporate headquarters wherein both sales and administrative activities are conducted.

 Gross Profit Margin = Gross Profit/Net Sales

 Net Profit on Sales = Net Income/Net Sales

 $39,000/$653,000 = 5.97% for Hunter